wobbals/opentok-ios-sdk-webrtc/samples/OpenTokFullTutorial/README.md

 			static bool subscribeToSelf = NO;
 	- Run the app on your iOS device again.
+	- Add the browser_demo.html file onto a web server.
-	- In a browser on your Mac, load the browser_demo.html file, included with the sample app, to add more streams to the session.
+	- Mute the audio on your Mac.
+Then a browser on your Mac, load the browser_demo.html file from the web server.
+	(The OpenTok iOS SDK includes echo suppression for subscriber and publisher streams in the same app.
+However, you may experience echoes when testing an app on an iOS device and in a nearby web browser.)
-	In the web page, click the Connect and Publish buttons.
+	- In the web page, click the Connect and Publish buttons.

 Understanding the code
 ----------------------